noajam/noajam.github.io/_posts/2024-01-21-examples-of-computational-design.md

 </figure>

 ## Zoological World: Peacocks
 While most birds have interesting feather patterns that can illustrate computational-esque design in nature, none are as flashy as the peacock.
-The peackock's tail pattern features metallic green feathers that are tipped with an vibrant eyespot.
+The peacock's tail pattern features metallic green feathers that are tipped with a vibrant eye spot.
 During courtship displays or for intimidating predators, the peacock will fan out its feathers as shown in the below image.
-The repeated pattern of feathers and eyespots appears is very reminiscent of computational design.
+The repeated pattern of feathers and eye spots appears is very reminiscent of computational design.
 Additionally, if you look closely, you can see a multitude of short, layered, yellow-green feathers just on the peacock's back.
 These newer feathers show a shift from small to large as you go from the body to the outside of its tail.

 <figure class="align-center">
   <a href="https://www.britannica.com/animal/peacock">